A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Acknowledgements

 This Online Appendix consists of five appendices.
-Appendix \ref{app:A} discusses the situation where a policy changes both the payoff state and the information structure.
-Appendix \ref{app:B} briefly introduces a mathematical environment in which the Bayesian game with a general state space and a signal space is defined.
-We clarify the meaning of an equilibrium selection rule in this environment, and show how the invariance condition naturally follows once we specify each equilibrium selection rule as a conditional probability measure on the set of decision rules conditional on that the decision rule belongs to BCE.
-Appendix \ref{app:C} provides mathematical proofs for the results in the main text.
-Appendix \ref{app:D} provides details on the implementation of the decomposition method.
-This includes a step-by-step overview of the nonparametric estimation method used in Section \ref{sec:empirical}, as well as details about the empirical application (including data collection, empirical specifications and the implementation of the parametric and nonparametric estimators).
+Appendix \ref{App:Counterfactual Predictions in Bayesian Games} formally introduces Bayesian games and counterfactual predictions.
+This appendix gives a general result on decomposition-based methods on counterfactual predictions in the Bayesian games.
+In particular, the appendix considers a setting where a policy changes the information structure, and provides a sufficient condition for the information structure for the decomposition-based predictions to work.
+For this, we use the ordering between information structures developed in \cite{Bergemann/Morris:16:TE} (BM, hereafter).
+Appendix \ref{App:Counterfactual Predictions under Assumption 2.1} focuses on a setting under Assumption \ref{assump: information structure and policy} in the main text and presents a result on the decomposition-based predictions.
+Appendix \ref{App: Proofs of the Results in the Main Text} presents the proofs of the results in the main text.
+Appendix \ref{App:Implementation of Decomposition Methods} provides details on the implementation of the decomposition method.
+This includes a step-by-step overview of the nonparametric estimation method used in Section \ref{sec:empirical} in the main text, as well as details about the empirical application (including data collection, empirical specifications and the implementation of the parametric and nonparametric estimators).
 It also provides additional results for the empirical applications.
-Finally, Appendix \ref{welfare_examples} presents additional examples of welfare functions identifiable using the decomposition approach, and Appendix \ref{sec:Example31} provides the example referenced in Section \ref{subsubsec: suff conds for validity}, where decomposition-based predictions do not coincide with equilibrium-based predictions.
+Finally, Appendix \ref{App:Ecamples that Fail the Decomposition-Based Predictions} provides the example referenced in Section \ref{sec3}, where decomposition-based predictions do not coincide with equilibrium-based predictions, due to the failure of incentive compatibility in the counterfactual game after the policy.